 Awesome Achievers in Technology by Alan Katz, illustrated by Chris Judge

 Kids will zip through this excellent middle-grade biography because the author makes the information relevant and relatable.
 The writing is conversational, the author is totally hilarious (especially when he talks about his own ridiculous inventions or the questions he asks Siri) and there are illustrations, quizzes, fast facts, and activities plus a wealth of fascinating information about each inventor’s life.
 You’ll read about the inventors of video games, the television remote control, the cell phone, windshield wipers, the first web browser, and the microwave oven.
-I appreciate that the book includes both men and women inventors!
-Also of note is that Katz takes us through the process of how each inventor got their idea as well as the final product.

 The Notorious Benedict Arnold by Steve Sheinkin